Thousands all over the globe took part in protests and celebrations to mark International Women’s Day on March 8.

 Even in Italy, where 16 million have been quarantined in an effort to stem the spread of the coronavirus, small scale celebrations took place.

 In the United Kingdom, the BBC reports that many groups held online campaigns instead of demonstrating in public because of the coronavirus outbreak.
 One group that did turn out was Extinction Rebellion.
 The Guardian writes that that 31 members of the climate activist group protested on Waterloo Bridge, highlighting “the vulnerability of women around the world in the face of climate breakdown.”

 The “March4Women” demonstration, which drew large crowds in the British capital, also went ahead.
-And, in one of her last appearances as a senior royal, Meghan Markle, the of , marked International Women’s Day by surprising pupils at a school in London.
+And, in one of her last appearances as a senior royal, Meghan Markle, the Duchess of Sussex, marked International Women’s Day by surprising pupils at a school in London.